FISD adopts bell-to-bell cell phone policy, approves pouch purchase

 Date:

-At its May 12 meeting, the Friendswood ISD Board of Trustees voted to adopt a new district-wide bell-to-bell cell phone policy to reduce distractions and improve student engagement.
+At its May 12 meeting, the Friendswood ISD Board of Trustees voted to adopt a new district-wide bell-to-bell cell phone policy with a locking mechanism* to reduce distractions and improve student engagement.
 The new policy prohibits student use of personal cell phones and other electronic devices during the school day and will be included in the District Code of Conduct.

 The measure passed with 5–2 votes, with Trustees Beau Egert and Niki Rhodes voting against it.